MultiphaseFlowLab/FLOW36/README.md

 Click [here](https://doi.org/10.6084/m9.figshare.26232683) for the validation data shown in the manuscript

 ## How to run the code:
+- **Clone the repository.**
- - Clone the repository
+- **Edit the `compile.sh` file:**
- - Edit the compile.sh file; select the configurations you want to run and the modules you want to load (many EUROHPC supercomputer configs are available as well as for different compilers: GNU, Nvidia, AMD, Intel, IBM, etc.).
-Simulation parameters can be defined after the machine configuration section.
+  Select the configurations you want to run and the modules to load.
+Many EUROHPC supercomputer configurations are included, along with options for different compilers such as GNU, NVIDIA, AMD, Intel, IBM, etc. Simulation parameters can be defined after the machine configuration section.
+- **Run the `compile.sh` script:**
- - Execute the compile.sh file (bash script); this will create the folder the set_run folder.
-Inside the folder, you will find the results folder and the sc_compiled folder where the source code compiled and the main executable (flow36) are present.
+  This will create the `set_run` folder.
+Inside, you will find the `results` folder and the `sc_compiled` folder, which contains the compiled source code and the main executable (`flow36`).
+- **Run the simulation:**
- - Run the code using mpirun or edit/create the SLURM file for the respective machine.
+  Use `mpirun` or edit/create a SLURM file for your target machine.
+- **Access the results:**
- - The resulting fields will be located in set_run/results and can be visualized using paraview.
-Paraview files can be generated using the paraview_output_fg post-processing code.
+  The output fields will be located in `set_run/results` and can be visualized using ParaView.
+ParaView files can be generated with the `paraview_output_fg` post-processing code.

 ## Packages/libraries required:
  - For CPU runs: